Dobiasd/articles/from_oop_to_fp_-_inheritance_and_the_expression_problem.md

 In case `Base.hs` would get too long in our Haskell version we could split in into `Step.hs` and `Display.hs`.
-But still, if we would like to add a new object, we would have to edit all the functions.
+But still, if we would like to add a new object, we would have to edit *all* the functions.
 There would not be one single point to do it.
 Vice versa, the OOP solution would make it difficult to add a new function.
-We would have to edit the filed of all derived classes.
+We would have to edit the files of all derived classes.

 Perhaps this is not a big surprise.
 In OOP our code is structured by objects, in FP it is structured by functions.